lo92fr/openhab-addons/bundles/org.openhab.binding.smartthings/README.md

 # Samsung SmartThings Binding

-This binding integrates the Samsung SmartThings Cloud into openhab.
+This binding integrates the Samsung SmartThings Cloud into openHAB.

 The central part would be the "SmarThings Cloud Hub" bridge, that will enable communication between openHAB and SmartThings Cloud.
 There will be also an number of differents things for each of your home device.